hologerry/Attr2Font/README.md

 # Attr2Font
 ## Introduction

-This is the official PyTorch implementation of the Attribute2Font: Creating Fonts You Want From Attributes.
+This is the official PyTorch implementation of the **Attribute2Font: Creating Fonts You Want From Attributes**.

 ![Teaser](img/teaser.png)